ghatodep/easily/README.md

 register and login page for recruiter users - usermodel and usercontroller. three tiles on recruiter home page - show all jobs and create a new job post and update registration.

+## step - 10

+functionality to create a new job post by recruiter. logout functionality.